-There’s much to enjoy on a Hunter Valley Wine and Food Indulgence, from cellar door tastings to long lunches and delicious dinners.
+There’s everything you could wish for on a Hunter Valley Wine and Food Indulgence weekend or short break, from cellar door tastings to long lunches and delicious dinners.
 Wednesday to Sunday are main opening days for many restaurants and bookings are recommended/essential for signature dining experiences.

-Arriving in the afternoon/early evening, plan to eat where you are staying or close by.
-Central in Pokolbin is Goldfish Bar & Kitchen a retro bar/meeting place with an extensive cocktail menu and food designed to share.
-Next door, Oishii is a Japanese/Thai restaurant (it works!), dine in or order takeaway.
+Arriving in the afternoon/early evening, plan to eat where you are staying or close by – it’s worth knowing that Redsalt Restaurant at Crowne Plaza Hunter Valley is open for dinner 7 days.
+Goldfish Bar & Kitchen at Tempus Two is a retro bar/meeting place with an extensive cocktail menu and food designed to share, while Oishii next door is a Japanese/Thai restaurant –dine in or order takeaway.

-Breakfast at your accommodation or head out to Café Enzo at Peppers Creek Village on Broke Road.
-Big on breakfast, think ‘Enzo’ Benedict’, vego breakfast board, great coffee.
-Taste olive oils, tapenades, pesto at Pukara Estate from the Upper Hunter.
-Ready for wine tasting, look no further than David Hook Wines beside Café Enzo for crisp Semillon, Shiraz or delicious Riesling made with grapes from Orange in the NSW Central Ranges.
+Breakfast at your accommodation or head out to Fawk Foods Kitchen & Bakery or Café Enzo at Peppers Creek Village on Broke Road.
+Big on breakfast, Enzo offers delicious housemade labna with sourdough and orange marmalade, vego or ham breakfast boards, truffled green peas with poached eggs and smoked salmon, great coffee.
+Next door, taste olive oils, tapenades, pesto at Pukara Estate from the Upper Hunter and, ready for wine tasting, visit David Hook Wines specializing in single vineyard wines.

-Still on the tasting trail in this area, Andrew Thomas is one of the Hunter’s most passionate wine makers producing 100% Hunter Shiraz and Semillon, now with a cellar door at the Tuscany Wine complex on the corner of Hermitage Road and Mistletoe Lane.
+Also on the tasting trail in this area find Thomas Wines where Andrew Thomas, arguably one of the Hunter’s most passionate wine makers, produces 100% Hunter Shiraz and Semillon.
+The Thomas cellar door is at Estate Tuscany on the corner of Hermitage Road and Mistletoe Lane, home of the Brokenback Bar serving wine, beer and spirits and with a cafe/tapas menu with nourish bowls, ribs, burgers, grazing plates.

-If this is your big night out, right now the hot names include Muse or Muse Kitchen, the Hunters Quarter at Poole’s Rock, EXP, The Cellar at Hunter Valley Gardens, Restaurant Botanica at Spicer’s Retreat, Esca Bimbadgen (dinner Friday and Saturday, lunch seven days), Circa 1876, Margan Restaurant at Broke.
+For your big night out, hot names include Muse or Muse Kitchen, The Cellar at Hunter Valley Gardens, Restaurant Botanica at Spicer’s Retreat, Esca Bimbadgen (dinner Friday and Saturday, lunch seven days), Circa 1876, Lillino’s Bar and Trattoria, Margan Restaurant at Broke.

 More Hunter Valley Itineraries

 Planning your time around a long lunch?
-Try Baume at the Bean Ean Complex, McDondald’s Road or Bistro Molines (bookings essential!) on Mount View Road for delightful French food in a wonderful setting on a hillside with views across the vineyards.
+Try Baume at the Ben Ean Complex, McDonald’s Road or Bistro Molines (booking well ahead essential!) on Mount View Road for delightful French food in a wonderful setting on a hillside with views across the vineyards.
 Locals love to celebrate significant anniversaries and birthdays here.

 This road is worth travelling just for the views – from Pokolbin follow McDonalds Road, stopping at the Small Winemakers Centre, then turn right following de Beyers Road to the Audrey Wilkinson Vineyard, a super-historic brand and one of the Hunter’s best vantage points.
 Back on McDonalds Road, Brokenwood make some of the best Hunter wines.